jconorgrogan/Chaotic-Phasors/README.md

 # Chaotic-Phasors

+**Overview**
-This project is a simulation of a system of phasors (rotating vectors) organized in multiple circles.
-Each circle contains a set number of phasors with their own initial angles and angular speeds.
+This project is a simulation of a system of phasors (rotating vectors) organized in multiple circles and attempt to harness a deterministic chaotic system to create a unique encryption system.
+In this project, each circle starts with a set number of phasors with their own initial angles and angular speeds.
 The phasors can collide both within their own circle and with phasors from other circles "cross-fire" style.
 Can perfectly re-run in microseconds (any starting position will produce same finishing position and interim conditions).

 Simulation output (sum of phasors at a randomly sampled set of T**; expect to make the output non-continuous, or map elements such as the collision # to state of each phasor) is the public key.
 These public keys (illustrative example of output below) can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location, and other data such as collisions numbers).
 An (extremely low confidence)upper-bound estimate is the time required to crack the system is on the order of ![e^{66760.5}](https://latex.codecogs.com/gif.latex?e%5E%7B66760.5%7D) times the estimated age of the universe (![4.3 \times 10^{17}](https://latex.codecogs.com/gif.latex?4.3%20%5Ctimes%2010%5E%7B17%7D) seconds) but this needs peer review.

+**Example Output**
 Example Gif of some of the first few frames from HTML app
 ![Phasors_segment](https://github.com/jconorgrogan/Chaotic-Phasors-Encryption/assets/130090573/b42b94fe-d311-4638-8e09-77bf7ff0b66e)